square/connect-api-examples/README.md

 ### 2. Enable Appointments for your business

-1. Log into your [sandbox seller dashboard](https://squareupsandbox.com/dashboard/) in the browser
+1. Log into your [Sandbox Seller Dashboard](https://squareupsandbox.com/dashboard/) in the browser

 1. Click on the [Appointments](https://squareupsandbox.com/appointments/) tab on the left-hand side panel